sensu/sensu-docs-legacy/docs/0.23/reference/handlers.md

 : description
   : An array of check result severities the handler will handle.
     _NOTE: event resolution bypasses this filtering._
+    _NOTE: specifying "ok" in handler severities will not cause the handler to recieve "ok" results from standard checks._
 : required
   : false
 : type